 Nijiseiki – Heavy bearer, midseason, pollinate with Hosui. $55

 Most need a pollinator

 Rootstocks BA29 – High yielding, drought tolerant, QuA – semi dwarfing, QuC – Dwarfing

 Bell de Jumet – Pale gold-green skin, often flushed red and melting, very juicy and sweet flesh.
 Good regular cropper ripens in Feb.
 Self-pollinating.
-Qua, QuC
+Qua, QuC OUT OF STOCK

 Beurre Bosc – Large fruit that is melt in your mouth delicious.
 Ripens Feb/Mar.
 Stores well.
 Pollinate with Doyenne du Comice, Taylors Gold, Winter Cole, Winter Nelis, Nashi Hosui and Nashi Nijiseiki.
 QuA, QuC